JooHyunPark-JP/HealthFusion/README.md

 # HealthFusion

-HealthFusion is a modern Android application that helps users track and manage their health efficiently.
+HealthFusion helps users track and manage their health efficiently.
 With features such as **workout tracking**, **goal setting**, and **data visualization**.
 HealthFusion ensures a seamless experience with real-time data synchronization between local (Room Database) and cloud storage (Firebase Firestore), even offline.

 ## Features